 Start by finding your products’ classification codes.
 The Harmonized System (HS), Harmonized Tariff Schedule (HTS), and Schedule B are all related systems based on the international HS standards: HS codes are used globally, HTS codes are required for U.S. imports, and Schedule B codes are needed for U.S. exports.

 Every product has one, and tariff rates are applied directly to those classifications.
-From there, check the current tariff rate for each supplier country.
+From there, check the current tariff rate for your product's classification and supplier country.
+Note that multiple tariff programs can stack on the same product, so your total rate may combine a general surcharge with product-specific or sector-specific duties.

 The next step is to calculate the tariff burden as a share of your total landed cost—not just the unit price of the product.
 This includes freight, insurance, duties, and compliance overhead.
 Looking only at unit price can dramatically understate the true impact on profitability.